Knowledge Fusion via Bidirectional Information Aggregation: Experiments

 \subsection{Case Study}

-To clarify how our model utilizes input triples and enhance explainability, we analyze a concrete example: answering the question ``\textit{In which country is NeurIPS\_2025 held?}'' with two input triples \textit{(NeurIPS\_2025, held\_in, San Diego)} and \textit{(San Diego, located\_in, USA)}.
-This two-hop reasoning case requires synthesizing information from both triples.
-Figure~\ref{fig:case-study} demonstrates the layer-wise attention weights allocated to each triple (as computed by Eq.~\ref{eq:importance}).
-From this figure, we can observe that: \textbf{In shallow layers (1-4)}, both triples receive comparable attention as the model prioritizes linguistic feature extraction (\eg entity recognition and syntactic parsing). \textbf{Intermediate layers (4-7)} show slightly higher attention to the first triple due to its direct mention of the query entity \textit{NeurIPS\_2025}. \textbf{Deeper layers (8-17)} exhibit significantly increased focus on the second triple, reflecting its critical role in resolving the geographic relationship -level inference (located\_in $\to$country). \textbf{Final layers (18-28)} display oscillating attention patterns, indicating iterative refinement and cross-triple evidence integration during answer generation.
-This hierarchical attention progression aligns with LLMs' architectures' characteristic processing: shallow feature grounding $\to$ intermediate semantic association $\to$ deep relational reasoning $\to$ final prediction synthesis \cite{DBLP:journals/corr/abs-2003-08271,DBLP:conf/coling/DingCD0022}.
+To better illustrate how KGA utilizes input triples and also clarify its interpretability, we analyze a concrete example: answering the question ``\textit{In which country is WWW\_2026 held?}'' with two input triples: (\textit{WWW\_2025, held\_in, Dubai}) and (\textit{Dubai, located\_in, UAE}).
+This is a two-hop reasoning case requiring synthesis of both triples.
+Figure~\ref{fig:case-study} shows the layer-wise triple relevance allocated to each triple (computed using Eq.~\ref{eq:importance}).
+We observe the following progression: \textbf{In shallow layers (1–4)}: both triples receive comparable attention as the model focuses on low-level linguistic processing (\eg entity recognition and syntactic parsing). \textbf{in intermediate layers (4–7)}: slightly higher attention is assigned to the first triple due to its direct mention of the query entity \textit{WWW\_2026}. \textbf{In deeper layers (8–17)}: attention shifts strongly to the second triple, reflecting its critical role in completing the geographic reasoning chain (\textit{located\_in}$\to$\textit{country}). \textbf{For final layers (18–28)}: oscillating attention patterns emerge, indicating iterative refinement and cross-triple evidence integration during answer generation.
+This \textit{hierarchical attention progression} aligns with the characteristic processing of LLMs, \ie transitioning from shallow feature grounding $\to$ intermediate semantic association $\to$ deep relational reasoning $\to$ final prediction synthesis \cite{DBLP:journals/corr/abs-2003-08271,DBLP:conf/coling/DingCD0022}.
+Such interpretability highlights KGA's ability to selectively emphasize the most relevant triples at different abstraction levels, further supporting its explainability.